 - Have a global view of any topic

 - Use the sheet horizontally

 - Draw a central image, which becomes the main node or topic.
 Choosing a striking image will draw more attention to your mind map.

 - From the central image, the most important keywords and ideas should radiate outward.

 - Place the main ideas on thicker branches and secondary ideas on thinner branches.

 - Use curved lines

 There are other intuitive and simple tools for creating mind maps, such as Mindmeister.
-Best of all, if we want to integrate our mind map into a presentation created with Genially, we can embed the content of any tool.
+Did you know that you can embed the contents of almost any tool in your genially?

 With these templates, it’ll be easy to organize your ideas.
 Which do you like best?